Who Should Attend

 * Industry Bloggers who have a blog related to their brewery or other beer industry business.

-* Digital Media Innovators who work in the world of blogging and social media.
+* New Media Innovators who work in the world of blogging and social media.

-* Beer Industry members who would like to learn about digital media or interact with bloggers in attendance.
+* Beer Industry members who would like to learn about new media or interact with bloggers in attendance.

 Cost, Payment, Cancellation, and What is Included

-The cost of the BBC is as follows:
+The cost of the EBBC is as follows:

-Citizen Beer Bloggers (those unaffiliated with a business or organization other than a media outlet) pay a reduced rate if you agree to write at least two blog posts about the conference.
+Citizen Beer Bloggers or writers (those unaffiliated with a business or organization) pay a reduced rate if you agree to write at least two blog posts about the conference.
 What you write about is up to you – the conference itself, a sponsor, a beer you try, the content, etc. Industry bloggers (those connected to a business or other organization) pay a partially reduced rate if you agree to write at least one blog post about the conference.
 If you choose not to accept this condition, you are free to register at the General Registration rate.

-The conference includes multiple beer tastings, two dinners, one or two lunches (pending sponsorship), and outstanding content.
-Not included in the conference price are your hotel, transportation to and from Asheville, and personal expenses.
-We will have an optional pre-conference excursion at a small additional price with information to come.
+The conference includes multiple beer tastings, two dinners, and outstanding content.
+Not included in the conference price are your hotel, transportation to and from Dublin, and personal expenses.